-The Gilcrease Museum contains one of the world's most comprehensive collections of American Indian and Western art.
-This nationally celebrated museum features extensive exhibits on America's prehistory, settlement, and expansion.
+The Gilcrease Museum in Tulsa contains one of the world's most comprehensive collections of Western American art.
+This nationally celebrated institution features extensive exhibits on America's prehistory, settlement and expansion.

-The permanent collections of over 10,000 works of art include priceless pieces by renowned Western artists such as Albert Bierstadt, Frederic Remington, Charles M. Russell and George Catlin.
-Eighteen of Remington's 22 bronze sculptures are on display here.
-Large-scale landscape masterpieces by Thomas Moran are displayed in the galleries along with the works of over 400 artists.
+See more than 13,000 works of art, including priceless pieces by renowned Western artists such as Albert Bierstadt, Thomas Moran, Frederic Remington, Charles M. Russell and George Catlin.
+Eighteen of Remington's 22 bronze sculptures are part of the museum's permanent collection, along with large-scale landscape masterpieces by Thomas Moran.

-The grounds of the Gilcrease Museum match the artistry within as 11 themed gardens have been developed on 23 of the museum's 460 acres.
-Garden tours are available to make the most out of your time on the Gilcrease's beautiful grounds.
+Gilcrease Museum's grounds match the artistry within as themed gardens have been developed on 23 of the museum's 460 acres.
+Garden tours are available to make the most out of your time on the beautiful museum grounds.